Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 ⚠️ Safety Warning

-Before beginning any repair work on your Speed Queen washer:
+Before diving into any repair work on your Speed Queen washer, it’s crucial to prioritize safety:

-• The transmission fluid may be hot — use caution when handling
+- The transmission fluid may be hot — handle with care.

-• Motor capacitors store electrical charge even when disconnected — you must discharge them before handling (see discharge procedure below)
+- Motor capacitors can store electrical charge even when disconnected, so you must discharge them before handling (see discharge procedure below).

-• If you identify a natural gas connection or smell gas, do not attempt repairs — contact a qualified service technician
+- If you smell gas or identify a natural gas connection, avoid repairs and contact a qualified service technician.

 Identifying a Speed Queen Transmission Oil Leak